 The scissor cults are like the crowd in John 7.
 There, the crowd argued and divided based on false information about Jesus.
 Yes, He had lived in Nazareth of Galilee, but actually Jesus had been born in Bethlehem — just like the ancient prophecy said.
-Maybe, if the crowd had stopped to learn the truth, they would not have cried out on that first Good Friday: “Crucify him!
+Maybe, if one or two had stopped to learn the truth, they would not have been among the mob that cried out on that first Good Friday: “Crucify him!
 Crucify him!”

 AS FOR ME, I KNOW THAT MY VINDICATOR LIVES, AND THAT HE WILL AT LAST STAND FORTH UPON THE DUST.
 THIS WILL HAPPEN WHEN MY SKIN HAS BEEN STRIPPED OFF, AND FROM MY FLESH I WILL SEE GOD: I WILL SEE FOR MYSELF, MY OWN EYES, NOT ANOTHER’S, WILL BEHOLD HIM: MY INMOST BEING IS CONSUMED WITH LONGING.
 JOB 19:25-27